 Vail’s nightclubs and restaurants are almost as legendary as its skiing.
 It takes serious thought to decide between the hot spots of Vail Village and nearby Lionshead.
-There are 111 bars and restaurants to tempt your taste buds and dance until the break of dawn.
-Twentysomethings congregate at Nick’s for DJ music.
-Those who are a little older go to the Red Lion, The Club, or Sheikas.
-If live music is more appealing, there are piano bars, acoustic guitar and jazz concerts, and authentic Austrian music performed nightly.
+There are over 100 bars and restaurants to tempt your taste buds and dance until the break of dawn.

 Vail/Beaver Creek Resort is located 120 miles west of Denver and 140 miles east of Grand Junction on I-70.

 The closest airport to the resort is Vail/Eagle County Airport, thirty miles west of Vail.
 American Airlines, Northwest, United, and Delta offer non-stops and connecting flights from all major U.S. cities.
 Ground service from the airport to Vail/Beaver Creek is available from Colorado Mountain Express, (800) 525-6363, or Vans to Vail, (800) 222-2112.
 If you wish to fly into Denver International Airport, Colorado Mountain Express can take you to the resort from the airport.